-This whiskey was very sought after when it was released, and won the Irish whiskey awards that year for the best single malt 13 years and older.
-It's a blend of three different single malts of the same age, 16 years.
-They're from three different casks, sadly for now I don't find information about the casks, it would be interesting to know what cask types have been used.
+This whiskey was very sought after when it was released and won the Irish whiskey awards that year for the best single malt 13 years and older.
+It’s a blend of three different single malts of the same age, 16 years.
+They’re from three different casks but sadly, now I don’t find information about the casks, it would be interesting to know what cask types have been used.

 This whiskey is bottled at 46% ABV, and comes in 500 ml bottles – I guess to be able to release more of them so the small size is a good thing, I suppose.

 There’s an interesting mix of fruits – grapefruit, green apple and possibly pineapple with vanilla and pepper.

 There is a dry peppery attack immediately followed by a sweet fruitiness – clementine, pineapple.
 Then there’s another spice attack, white pepper with some vanilla and honey.